Meet Our Town

 - Named "Tree City USA," since 1981; received Tree City USA Growth Award for the 6th consecutive year

-- Secured $1.245 million of state grant, in cooperation with the Carbondale Park District, to make accessibility improvements at Evergreen Park
+- Secured $1.245 million of a state grant, in cooperation with the Carbondale Park District, to make accessibility improvements at Evergreen Park

 - Awarded Class 2 Plant of the Year by Illinois EPA